travb0t/chess-clone/README.md

 Done:

-- Create boilerPlate for script/style/index
+- Create boilerPlate for script/style/index.
+- Make script to create gameBoard.
+- Add basic style to gameBoard.

 To Do:

-- Make script to create gameBoard
+- Create game pieces.

-- Add basic style to gameBoard
+- Add addresses to each space.
+- Make a game piece able to move.